Articles

 Why do we need to compare these two lines of income replacement insurance?

-The two most broadly applicable products are Income Protection Insurance (available to any person deriving an income from personal exertion); and Salary Continuance Insurance (available to a broad spectrum of employees as members of particular superannuation funds).
+The two most broadly applicable products are Income Protection (IP) Insurance and Salary Continuance (SC) Insurance.
+IP Insurance is available to anyone deriving personal exertion income.
+SC Insurance is available more broadly, to a spectrum of employees as members of particular superannuation funds.
 There is a considerable overlap of people eligible for either of the two products.
-Deciding which one is most appropriate in any individual circumstance, is the question we seek to guide you to be able to resolve.

 What are the main differences between these two policy types?